savannahmhunter/STRIDE_temporary_jobs_project/Data Management Plan.md

 The data will be retreived from the UC Davis HR department either via email or electronic link or via a physical harddrive in an excel or .csv file.
 Temporary, contract, and limited positions posted to the [career opportunities](https://www.employment.ucdavis.edu/applicants/jsp/shared/search/Search_css.jsp) website will be pulled by the HR Department for years 2016-2018.

 ### Where will raw data be stored?
-The raw data will be stored on google drive under my UC Davis account - shunter@ucdavis.edu.
+The raw data will be stored on google drive under my UC Davis account.
 The folder naming system will match what appears on github.
 A link to the raw and analyzed data will be available on github.
 I will also keep a copy of the raw data on my PC.

 ### How will the raw data be named?
 The raw data will be named: YYYYMMDD_tjp_ucddata1618_tcl_raw